Causes of the First Intifada: Growth of Islamism

 Seyed Alavi of the SOAS University of London has argued that the growth of the Palestinian Islamic Jihad through the 1980s played a role in sparking the Intifada, saying that "from the earliest stages of the Intifada, the role of Islamic Jihad was visible," and that "the Intifada was not dominated by nationalist or secular discourses and thus marked the end of their total hegemony on the Palestinian political stage."
 Israeli scholar Elie Rekhess has noted that, "prior to the eruption of the uprising, the Jihad movement had stepped up its operations, causing increased tension between the population and the Israeli authorities."
-According to Ann M. Lesch of Villanova University, the PIJ "not only attracted influence for its militant stance but also for its daring operations...
+According to Lesch, the PIJ "not only attracted influence for its militant stance but also for its daring operations...
 The exploits of Islamic Jihad captured the popular imagination," which had "a major impact on galvanizing and emboldening the public."
-Wendy Pearlman has argued that competition between the PIJ and Ahmed Yassin's Muslim Brotherhood network during the 1980s pushed Yassin's network towards increasing militancy, leading to the formation of Hamas during the early days of the Intifada.

-Changes in external Palestinian politics
+Changes in Palestinian-Israeli relations

-Stalled peace negotiations

-Israeli political scientist Yitzhak Reiter has argued that "the major cause of the uprising was the deadlock in negotiating the Palestinian demands to Israel's end of occupation in the West Bank and Gaza and the establishment of a Palestinian independent state."